 Consider the following scenario:

-In your end of year performance review with one of your senior staff members, you confidentially tell him that another senior team member in the business has resigned.
+In a weekly catch up with one of your senior staff members, you confidentially tell him that another senior team member in the business has resigned.

-You also let him know that you haven’t decided whether you will look externally for a replacement in the new year, or promote from within.
+You also let him know that you haven’t decided whether you will look start to look externally for a replacement in the coming weeks, or promote from within.

 You have no idea at all that he actually wants that position – not instead of his current role, but over and above it.
 But rather than telling you there and then that he wants to be considered for the role, he takes a more strategic approach.

-That evening he sends you an e-mail requesting a meeting (separate to his performance appraisal) to discuss the opportunity of transitioning into a dual role and taking on more responsibility.
+That evening he sends you an e-mail requesting a follow-up meeting to discuss the opportunity of transitioning into a dual role and taking on more responsibility.
 He then spends time carefully preparing his case, highlighting his achievements within the business to date, the reasons why he feels he should be considered, his rationale for wanting the additional responsibility, a picture of his ideal career path within the business, and finally, a carefully thought out transitioning strategy.

 He knows his timing is right and he feels confident presenting his case to you.

-His strategy works since you agree to move him into a role that will see him supervising two teams from mid January, thereby fulfilling his career aspirations.
+His strategy works since you agree to move him into a role that will see him supervising two teams moving forward, thereby fulfilling his career aspirations.

 * * *

-Over the years I have witnessed many instances where people have been too scared to ask for a promotion because they felt their manager would either think they weren’t quite ready or perhaps their request might be seen as an indication that they’re not happy in their current role.
+Over the years I have witnessed many instances where people have been too scared to ask for a promotion because they felt their manager would either think they weren’t quite ready or perhaps that their request might be seen as an indication that they were not happy in their current role.

-Then, when overlooked, they became jaded, and in many cases, left their organisation.
+Then, when overlooked, they became jaded, and in many cases, left the organisation.

-The notion of promotion can differ depending on who you ask.
+The notion of promotion can differ depending on who you speak to.